 You often find that green initiatives reduce costs.
 Most environmental measures relate to reducing waste and making better use of resources and this nearly always translates into reduced costs and increased profits.

 Identify Business Policies that Benefit People and the Planet

 Consider allowing people to work from home more often.
 They’ll drive less, and you may need less office space as a result.
 Encouraging people to share information digitally or sending reminders that they should print less often could save paper and ink.
 Make it a business policy to encourage people to receive notices digitally instead of print.
 Authorizing the use of fans or space heaters in offices may allow you to set the thermostat higher in the summer and lower in the winter.

 Create a program that rewards people who come up with solutions that save money and resources.
+Small things like only buying sustainable business gifts all add up so incentivise people to think about environmentally sounds options during every decision.
 Make energy audits part of your facility maintenance regimen.
 Make virtual meetings the default over travel.
 Make recycling the priority over simple disposal.
 Consider buying public transit passes for employees or setting up bike storage and changing rooms at each work site.
 Then you’ve truly made the sustainable choice part of corporate culture.

 The first step is understanding where you are.
 Measuring the impact of each decision and seeking little changes results in a major impact without breaking the bank.
 Creating a business environment that seeks financially and environmentally responsible solutions results in a truly sustainable business model.